How to Get Ready for Upcoming Changes to Vacation Rental Laws in the Canary Islands

 5. New Sustainability and Quality Standards

-To enhance overall quality and environmental responsibility, new requirements include a minimum surface area of 35 m² and accessibility for people with reduced mobility.
-A final list of sustainability and quality standards is pending approval, so stay tuned for further announcements.
+The regulations introduce minimum standards to improve overall quality and environmental responsibility.
+These include a minimum surface area of 35 m², accessibility requirements for people with reduced mobility, and additional sustainability standards.
+A final list of all requirements is pending approval.

 6. Rules for Existing Holiday Rentals

-If you already operate a holiday rental, you may continue indefinitely.
-However, your license cannot be transferred if the property is sold – it belongs to you, not the property.
-For property managers, you may continue managing existing rentals for 5 years, or up to 10 years if your operations comply with new regulations.
+If you already operate a vacation rental, you may continue indefinitely.
+However, your license cannot be transferred to a new owner if you sell the property—it belongs to you, not the property.
+Property managers may continue managing existing rentals for 5 to 10 years, depending on compliance with new regulations.
 This point remains under discussion and may change.

 7. Requirements for New Holiday Rentals